Do you want more organic search traffic to your site? I’m willing to bet the answer is yes – we all do!

 And blogging works for every kind of business, industry, or niche, as well as for almost all business models — even B2C and ecommerce sites.
 For instance, 61% of online shoppers have actually bought something based on the recommendation of a blogger.

 Don’t be afraid of committing to a blog.
 Yes, it does require consistent effort.
 You do have to write (or outsource) high-quality, in-depth blog posts on a regular basis.
 But the rewards, I’ve found, are absolutely worth it.

-And you don’t have to blog every single day — although 82% of those marketers who do blog daily report they get customers from their blog posts.
+And you don’t have to blog every single day — although 82% of those marketers who do blog daily report they get customers from these web page posts.

 If you have an ecommerce site, blogging doesn’t have to be terribly complex or difficult.

 For example, when you create a new product page, write and publish a blog post about the new product.
 Add some good quality images of the product and link to the product page.
-This helps the product page get crawled and indexed more quickly by search engines.
+This helps the product page with crawl rate and get indexed more quickly by search engines.